 If you have any major lifestyle changes or changes in health

-You will also need a second titration study if your primary care physician has prescribed you with nocturnal oxygen.
+- You will also need a second titration study if your primary care physician has prescribed you nocturnal oxygen.

 And while these machines make it easier for doctors and insurance companies to check that therapy is working properly for their patients, even auto-titrating machines may need to be readjusted periodically to ensure full optimization.